-In a scheme using comprehensive succession, in principle IPRs are automatically transferred without any individual succession procedures.14 However, the same issues stated in the share acquisition part also apply.
+In a scheme using comprehensive succession, in principle, IPRs are automatically transferred without any individual succession procedures.15 However, the same issues stated in the share acquisition part also apply.

 In a scheme using a specific succession scheme, the assets, liabilities and agreements that the parties agree to transfer are transferred individually.
-The buyer must ensure that the necessary IPRs are properly identified and allocated.15 In addition, the buyer has to make sure that the counterparties agree that the said agreements are transferred properly.16 In addition, the second and third points addressed above also apply.
+The buyer must ensure that the necessary IPRs are properly identified and allocated.16 In addition, the buyer has to make sure that the counterparties agree that the said agreements are transferred properly.17 The second and third points addressed above also apply.